jnats/BetterDres/README.md

 1. Download the latest release of this mod
 2. Open it in WinRar (or any other program that an open .rar files!)
-3. Merge the GameData folder inside the .rar file with your GameData folder!
+3. Drag the BetterDres folder from the .rar into your GameData folder!

 It's that simple!